ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

 The main repository for the Land DA System is named ``land-DA_workflow``; it is available on GitHub at https://github.com/ufs-community/land-DA_workflow.
-This :term:`umbrella repository` uses Git submodules and an ``app_build.sh`` file to pull in the appropriate versions of external repositories associated with the Land DA System. :numref:`Table %s <LandDAComponents>` describes the various subrepositories that form the UFS Land DA System.
+This :term:`umbrella repository` uses Git submodules and an ``app_build.sh`` file to pull in code from the appropriate versions of external repositories associated with the Land DA System. :numref:`Table %s <LandDAComponents>` describes the various subrepositories that form the UFS Land DA System.

 .. _LandDAComponents: